GebwellB/AI-JetsonFinalProject/README.md

 * Improve grasping reliability by enhancing pose estimation.
 * Expand and diversify training datasets for better generalisation.

+# Libraries:
+* For a full list of libraries used in this project, refer to the [requirements.txt](https://github.com/GebwellB/AI-JetsonFinalProject/blob/main/requirements.txt) file.

 # License:
 This project is licensed under the MIT License.
+Refer to the [LICENSE](https://github.com/GebwellB/AI-JetsonFinalProject/blob/main/LICENSE) file for further information.